nomadicGopher/HackerRank_and_Exercism/SQL/README.md

-SQL challenges will go here :)
+In this folder you will find SQL challenges from HackerRank.